-- The first is shoyu ramen, which has a soy-based broth,
+- Shoyu ramen, which has a soy-based broth

-- And third, there’s miso based ramen, a broth flavored with fermented soybean paste.
+- Miso ramen, which has broth flavored with fermented soybean paste

 The noodles themselves are made from wheat flour which makes them heartier and more filling than pho.

-They also have an ingredient called kansui added which is a type of alkaline mineral water that helps the noodles stay firm after they have been in the water for long periods of time.
+They also add an ingredient called kansui, a type of alkaline mineral water that helps the noodles stay firm after being in the water for long periods.

-Like pho, you can add any type of meat to your ramen including meat, chicken, pork, and so on.
+Like pho, you can add any meat to your ramen, including beef, chicken, pork, and so on.

 Ramen is also much more customizable than pho.
 There are many options when it comes to what you put in your ramen.

-Check out my article on the best toppings for your ramen for everything you can add, but roasted chashu pork along with some boiled eggs and a little chopped green onions combine well with some nori seaweed and bean sprouts that you’ll often find.
+Check out my article on the best toppings for your ramen for everything you can add, but roasted chashu pork along with some boiled eggs and a little chopped green onions combine well.
+You’ll also tend to find nori seaweed and bean sprouts topped on dishes.

-Oh, and corn is often added to give it a little sweetness to counterbalance the salty broth.
+Corn is also often added to give the meal a little extra sweetness to counterbalance the salty ramen broth.

-Want to really be polite?
+Want to really be polite after recieving your meal?
 Know how you say “thank you for the food” in Japanese!

 Ramen vs. Pho: Nutrition

-Now let’s take a look at how these dishes measure up as far as nutrition goes.
+Let’s take a look at how these dishes measure up in nutrition.

 Pho Nutritional Profile

-The nutrition information for pho varies according to how much meat or veggies are in the meal as well as the serving size.
+Pho’s nutritional information varies depending on the amount of meat and veggies in the meal, as well as the serving size.

 However, beef ramen with four ounces of beef, six ounces of noodles, and 20 ounces of broth along with assorted veggies and herbs is 350 to 450 calories, 35 to 50 grams of carbs, 30 grams of protein, and a whopping 1500 mg of sodium.